Posted on: 07 December 2017

 Finding #3 Organized crime’s impact on the private sector is growing not shrinking.
 Counterfeit goods have risen from $250 billion to $461 billion in the last 8 years.
 Asset theft in the transport and logistics theft rose by over 90% 2015 to 2016.
 There is a sense that regulation is not working: money laundering seizures equated to 0.2% of all laundered funds in one study; and after the dark web’s Silk Road was taken down, many sites sprung up to take on and indeed grow the trade.

-Finding #4 Direct impact of Crime Disproportionately felt in the global south.
+Finding #4 Direct impact of crime disproportionately felt in the Global South.
 Sweatshops flourish in South Asia; trafficking of labour and sex workers originates predominantly in Africa, Asia and Eastern Europe; corruption in natural resources damages production in Africa and the Caucasus; technology fraud is driven from eastern and southern Europe, West Africa and the Middle East.
 Whereas in developed economies counterfeit drugs may comprise less than 0.2 percent of the market developing markets are often beset by 30% fakes, as a UNODC report showed for anti-malarial drugs in Africa.

 Globalization is increasing the ‘attack surface’ for TOC groups.
 The abuse of the often weaker regulatory regimes in the Global South by TOC groups further increases the risk for the private sector operating in these areas.

-Finding #5 Responses re confrontational rather than collaborative.
+Finding #5 Responses are confrontational rather than collaborative.
 There are very few examples of successful public and private sector co-operation against TOC groups.
 Private sector organisations complain that communication with the law enforcement sector is one-way and that the regulatory reporting burden, designed to combat crime, can act as a deterrent to co-operation.
 Tangible results have been seen when industries take the lead on disrupting the work of TOC groups, such as TAPA the Transported Asset Protection Association

 We recommend a concerted effort to measure and communicate the incidence of organised crime that examines the full spectrum of private sector incidence and cost form organised crime.